Leonardo-Araujo-Resende/SpaceShooter/README.md

 # SpaceShooter
-This is my first game, I developed with a course in Udemy and created a boss fight
+This is my first game, developed with a course on Udemy.
+I created a boss fight and built it all in Unity (C#).

-Link to play in Web: https://leonardoaraujo.itch.io/galaxy-shooter
+Link to play in the browser: Play Galaxy Shooter

-Link do download the game: https://drive.google.com/drive/folders/1zTXJXUeYWFm2EqFL0SQnAJKf4YenKtyt?usp=sharing
+Link to download the game: Download Galaxy Shooter